Lelio Marino

 Lelio "Les" Marino (c.
 1935 – November 12, 2004) was an American entrepreneur.
 Born in Chieti, Italy, he immigrated to the United States in 1958.
-He co-founded construction company Modern Continental in 1967 with business partner Kenneth Anderson, and grew it into a six billion-dollar group of companies with interests in restaurants, marinas, and transportation services in addition to the core construction business.
+He co-founded the construction company Modern Continental in 1967 with business partner Kenneth Anderson, and grew it into a six billion-dollar group of companies with interests in restaurants, marinas, and transportation services in addition to the core construction business.

 He died on November 12, 2004, as a result of an infarct.